 Interreg Europe's aim was to help regional and local governments across Europe to develop and deliver better policy.
-This objective from 2014-2020 stayed the same also for the current programme.
+This objective has stayed the same for the current programme.

-The programme had a budget of MEUR 359 from the European Regional Development Fund.
-The budget was committed to 258 projects and to policy-learning services offered by the Policy Learning Platform.
+The previous programme had a budget of MEUR 359 from the European Regional Development Fund.
+The budget funded 258 projects and the policy-learning services offered by the Policy Learning Platform.

-Over 2,000 organisations involved in Interreg Europe projects and/ or benefiting from the policy-learning services represented 90% of regions in 30 countries - the 27 EU Member States, Norway, Switzerland and the United Kingdom.
+Over 2,000 organisations involved in Interreg Europe projects and/ or benefiting from the policy-learning services represented 90% of the regions of 30 countries - the 27 EU Member States, Norway, Switzerland and the United Kingdom.

 Funding for Interreg Europe projects in 2014-2020 was allocated through four open calls for project proposals and one call for additional activities restricted to previously approved projects.

-Each call had specific terms of reference which defined each call, for example the maximum amount of funding available, the topics opened for funding or minimum geographical coverage.
+Each call had specific terms of reference specifying the maximum amount of funding available, the topics opened for funding or minimum geographical coverage, for example.

-In 2014-2020, the programme focused especially on the managing authorities and intermediate bodies in charge of Structural Funds programmes.
+In 2014-2020 programme, the main focus was on supporting the public managing authorities and intermediate bodies in charge of Structural Funds programmes.
 Their involvement in the cooperation projects and other policy-learning activities was of a strategic importance.

 Many of the 258 approved projects are still running and delivering results

 Our Policy Learning Platform was launched in 2016.
-Since then the Platform expert team has served with their tailored support and capitalisation on the projects' knowledge many public institutions all over the programme area.
+Since then, the Platform's team of experts has provided tailored support and capitalised on the projects' knowledge to the benefit of many public institutions all over the programme area.

 30 stories from 30 countries

-Read about our latest achievements and discover 30 stories about policy changes from 30 projects in 30 countries.
+Read about our latest achievements and discover 30 stories on policy changes from 30 projects in 30 countries.

-Delve deeper into four projects' stories.
+Delve deeper into four project stories.
 What did they achieve?
 How did they do it?
 Where did their inspiration come from?